obsidian-level-maker/Obsidian/README.txt

     * built-in node builder, so the levels are ready to play
     * uses the LUA scripting language for easy customisation
     * can create Deathmatch levels
-    * Heretic and Hexen support!
+    * Heretic, Hexen and Quake support!

   For complete information (much more than in this README) please visit the web site: http://oblige.sourceforge.net/